Christianity and Druze: Perspectives on Elijah, John the Baptist, and Saint George

 Both religions revere John the Baptist, Saint George, and Elijah.
 Druze, believe that Elijah came back as John the Baptist, or as Saint George, since they belief in reincarnation and the transmigration of the soul, Druze believe that El Khidr and John the Baptist and Saint George are one and the same.
 Elijah is a central figure of Druzism, and he considered patron of the Druze people.

 Due to the Christian influence on the Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and the Prophet Elijah.
 Thus, in all the villages inhabited by the Druze and Christians in central Mount Lebanon, a Christian church or Druze maqam is dedicated to either the Prophet Elijah or Saint George.
 The reverence for Saint George, who is often identified with Al-Khidr, is deeply integrated into various aspects of Druze culture and religious practices.

 According to scholar Ray Jabre Mouawad, the Druze appreciated the two saints for their bravery, Saint George because he confronted the dragon and the Prophet Elijah because he competed with the pagan priests of Baal and won over them.
 In both cases the explanations provided by Christians are that Druzes were attracted to warrior saints that resemble their own militarized society.
-The Druze environment influenced in turn the Christians, and Christians living among Druze started to use the same word forsome their churches, calling maqām instead of kanīsah church.
+The Druze environment influenced in turn the Christians, and Christians living among Druze started to adopt the same word for some of their churches, using maqām instead of kanīsah (church).
 Saint George is seen as a guardian of the Druze community and a symbol of their enduring faith and resilience.
 Additionally, Saint George is regarded as a protector and healer in Druze tradition.
 The story of Saint George slaying the dragon is interpreted allegorically, representing the triumph of good over evil and the protection of the faithful from harm.

 One cave associated with Elijah, Stella Maris Monastery on Mount Carmel in Haifa is venerated by Christians and Druze.

 Cave of Elijah is the name used for two grottoes on Mount Carmel, in Haifa, Israel, associated with Biblical prophet Elijah.
 The main shrine known as the "Cave of Elijah" is located on Haifa's Allenby Road, on Mount Carmel, approximately 40 m above sea level.
 For centuries, it has been a destination for Jewish, Christian, Muslim and Druze pilgrims.
 The Cave of Elijah in Allenby Road is divided into twos sections for praying, one for men and one for women; the cave is behind a velvet curtain.
 The Cave is also known as el-Khader in Arabic.
 The Druze regard it as holy, and many among them identify Elijah as "el-Khidr", the green prophet who symbolizes water and life.
 The cave has been considered by some as miracle-working.
 Sick people are said to be brought to the Cave in hope that they will be cured.

 A second grotto, also associated with Elijah, is located nearby, under the altar of the main church of the Stella Maris Monastery, also on Mount Carmel.